AliAhmed36/F-99-Solutions/Problem 1-11/README.md

 ```

-**P11 (1) Modified run-length encoding.
+*P11: Modified run-length encoding.
 Modify the result of problem P10 in such a way that if an element has no duplicates it is simply copied into the result list.
-Only elements with duplicates are transferred as (N, E) terms.**
+Only elements with duplicates are transferred as (N, E) terms.*